YousufBhatti24/Alpha-3/README.md

 <br>
 This is my First Github Project.
 <br>
 Alpha 3 is a Tech Agency.
-We have Top Graphic Designers, Web Developers, UI/UX Designers and App Developer
+We have Top Graphic Designers, Web Developers, UI/UX Designers and App Developers.
 <br>
 The Author of this Project - Yousuf Bhatti.